 In-App Experience: Good but Could Be Better

-After pairing your device, you’ll be greeted by the following dashboard, which will be your crossroads for choosing your next activities.
+After pairing your devices, you’ll be greeted by the following dashboard, which will be your crossroads for choosing your activities.

-Then, I browsed the other options, such as the events, workouts, plans, etc. I’ll talk more about them later.
+Then, I browsed the other options, like events, workouts, and plans.
+I’ll talk more about them later.

 In MyWhoosh, you can do: